 Ocean letter (CRM Compagnie Radio Maritime France - 1924); passenger on ship 'Rochambeau' to New York (30.10.1924) used message service and sent message thru radio in Morse code by operator.
 On ship 'France' on his way to Le Havre operator received the message and delivered it upon arrival (04.11.1924) at post office in Le Havre.
 Where it was transcribed and sent as registered letter to recipient.
 Rate as of 25.03.1924: postage 25c + register fee 60c = 85 cents.
-Authorized postal telegraph service of Morse code between ships shifted perforation SECAP "N" with prefix N (France-1962) copper wires strung on wood poles All across every country those long-distance telegraphs were once carried on bare copper wires strung on wood poles with glass insulators.
-Another major system to deliver letters through pressurized air tube network was able to deliver pneumatic mail.
+Authorized postal telegraph service of Morse code between ships Another major system to deliver letters through pressurized air tube network was able to deliver pneumatic mail.
 It was first implemented in private use since 1851.
-Since 1880 iimprovements as an "intermediate signaller/quick break switch for pneumatic tubes", dramatically speeded up the process, and made it possible for a number of carrier messages to be in the tube at any one time.
+Since 1880 improvements as an "intermediate signaller/quick break switch for pneumatic tubes", dramatically speeded up the process, and made it possible for a number of carrier messages to be in the tube at any one time.
 Pneumatic stationery (Berlin West post office 30, Germany - 24.03.1882) Arrival postmark R4 transported by train 2